 Is your organization consensus-based?
 What does that even mean?

+A consensus-based organization is focused on its mission and places responsibility on its employees and assigns leaders to highlight and amplify the organization’s mission.
+The mission is where all aspects of marketing return.
+In every decision-making process, we must ask ourselves, “does this reflect our mission?”.
 This type of questioning, problem-solving and agreement extends into community-building initiatives, social, cultural and educational programs, community resources, experiential programs, mission trips, allocations of financial resources, along with both community and public relations.
 It is intrinsic to every piece of the process and every source of engagement.

 To make the most of this organizational type, we suggest the following: